RobotExMachina/Machina.NET/docs/DEV - Revisions.md

     arm.Rotate(1, 0, 0, 225);  // interesting (and obvious): because internally this only adds a new target, the result is the robot getting there in the shortest way possible (performing a -135deg rotation) rather than the actual 225 rotation over X as would intuitively come from reading he API...
     ```
 - [ ] On export, add an additional file with human-readable instructions

+## BUILD 1202
+- [ ] RobotCursor for ABBs and URs is pretty much identical, except for the utility functions, which pretty much relate to compilation anyway.
+Move this to Compiler and keep one unitary Cursor.

 ## BUILD 1201